 As I look out at you new W&J students, I know that you are going to make us proud, that you will graduate from W&J as responsible citizens, as well-educated persons, and as the leaders of tomorrow.
 We’re counting on you to lead us in the future, to find miraculous new cures for cancer and Alzheimer’s, to craft trade and political agreements that make our world more peaceful, and to find a way to preserve the health and resources of this over-taxed planet.

-By signing the mission statement of this College, you will indicate your willingness to commit to this important work.
+By matriculating as Presidents at Washington & Jefferson College, you indicate your willingness to commit to this important work.